arustyt/wled-tools/doc/WLED_presets.md

 specifically from this [video](https://www.youtube.com/watch?v=i_OtZHUFpG0).

 Another supported parameterized variant uses the parm value of **pat**.
-This parameter allows you to specify a pattern for the LEDs in the string/strip instead.
+This parameter allows you to specify a pattern for the LEDs in the string/strip.
 The value is a sequence of numbers representing the pattern separated by delimiters.
 The delimiter can be any single character other than a left parenthesis or a number.
 In addition, exactly one of the numbers must be enclosed in parentheses to indicate which number in the pattern belongs is associated with segment.
-Here is an example using '/' as the delimiter.
+Here is an example using '/' as the delimiter that could be used to create the same LED pattern as above.

 ```yaml
     seg: